This mediation program is:

 - a caseworker

-- a supervisor
+- a casework supervisor

-- other participants including children and youth (if the other parties agree)
+- other people like children and youth

 Hours: 8:15 am to 12 pm, 1 pm to 4 pm (open Monday to Friday closed statutory holidays)